 QuakeCoRE will place Aotearoa New Zealand at the worldwide forefront of earthquake disaster resilience by utilising Aotearoa New Zealand as a natural earthquake laboratory, producing new knowledge on the seismic response of the built environment, developing models to understand vulnerabilities within this environment, and designing innovative technologies and decision-support tools enabling rapid recovery of Aotearoa New Zealand communities.

 In QuakeCoRE, we strive for excellence and delivering research for the benefit of Aotearoa New Zealand that is useful, useable and used.
 We are doing this by creating a national collaboratory, that promotes a stimulating, supportive and productive environment within which researchers, practitioners and policy makers can come together to address our common goal of improving resilience to earthquakes.

 QuakeCoRE is committed to meaningful engagement with Maori and incorporating Vision Mātauranga into our programmes.
 Through the consultation with key Maori and research stakeholders, we are currently developing a Mātauranga Maori strategy that includes advancing Maori earthquake resilience and science education through meaningful engagement and the establishment of effective long-term relationships with Maori stakeholders.

 QuakeCoRE aims to establish and link multi-institutional national research programmes that are internationally networked.
 The research programmes are advancing the science and implementation pathways of earthquake resilience through system-level science with highly integrated collaborations coordinated across the physical, engineering and social sciences and relevant research institutions.

 We aim to share our research and passion for earthquake resilience with the wider community.
-QuakeCoRE is developing a programme of education, outreach and training (EOT) that engages with industry stakeholders, researchers on the disaster resilience, school students, and the wider community.
+QuakeCoRE is developing a programme of Education, Outreach and Training (EOT) that engages with industry stakeholders, researchers in the field of disaster resilience, school students, and the wider community.